ottogroup/pantheon/terraform/modules/azure-permission/README.md

 - Role assignment at the subscription level
 - Role assignment at the management group level
 - Role assignment at the resource group level
-- Assignment of Reader role in Azure AD (enables listing users and groups)

 ## Notes
-- The Directory Reader role is required for the service principal to list users and groups in Azure AD.
 - All role assignments are optional; if you leave a variable empty, no assignment is created for that scope.